backend-development/backend-development-textbook/source/apis.md

 [Tilkov(2007)](https://www.infoq.com/articles/rest-introduction) gives a brief introduction to REST.
 The main points are:

 1. Give every resource a  unique URL
-2. “Hypermedia as the engine of application state” (HATEOAS) - use URLs to reference
+2. “Hypermedia as the engine of application state” (HATEOAS) - use URLs to reference other resources (not just ids)
 3. Use HTTP Methods (and Status Codes) as intended.
-See [Status codes](https://httpstatuses.com/422)
+See [Methods](https://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html) and [Status codes](https://httpstatuses.com/422)
 4. One resource can have multiple representations, for example HTML, JSON and XML
 5. Communicate statelessly - if possible!